servir Imperfect Conjugation

 Example Sentences

-Before, this machine used to serve for everything.
+Before, this remote used to work for the TV.

 él/ella/usted